Last updated on June 12th, 2023 at 01:26 pm

 If you drink pure water that was ultra-purified and taken from an ancient aquifer uncontaminated by man’s activities, you might think you are drinking the least toxic substance ever.
 But once again, the dose makes the poison.
 Drink a few glasses, and you will be properly hydrated, and there’s probably nothing that’s going to happen to you (unless you’re doing so because of an underlying chronic disease, but let’s not digress).

 On the other hand, there is a condition called water intoxication, also known as water poisoning or dilutional hyponatremia.
 Essentially, if one drinks too much water, it causes a sudden imbalance between water and sodium (along with other ions).
 This leads to unconsciousness and even death.

 Moreover, toxicity is more complicated than what I described for water.
 Some people have genetic or other adaptations to various compounds in the environment.
 Some toxic compounds can accumulate in certain tissues.
-Moreover, many compounds don’t stick around for a long period of time, being quickly cleared out of the blood through the kidneys and other waste removal systems of the body.
+Moreover, many compounds don’t stick around for a long period, being quickly cleared out of the blood through the kidneys and other waste removal systems of the body.

-If you claim that there are toxic vaccine chemicals harming your kids, are you considering all the physiological factors that make that chemical toxic or not?
+If you claim that toxic vaccine chemicals are harming your kids, are you considering all the physiological factors that make that chemical toxic or not?